souravs17031999/opioner-backend/README.md

 ## Running application locally:

 - Clone this repo
   `git clone git@github.com:souravs17031999/taskly-backend-docker-app.git`
 - Start docker service if not started already on your system (Install docker from [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04) and docker-compose from [here](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-18-04))
-- Run all services with docker-compose from cloned project root directory.
+- Run all services with docker-compose from cloned project root directory
   `docker-compose up --build`
 - Your services should be up and running.

 ### ENV VARIABLES FOR RUNNING: